xcibe95x/LitElements/README.md

 Inside this for example, i imported html only, but you can also import <b>css</b> from Lit, we also have many more decorators other than <b>@customElement("my-element")</b> so you can also import <b>Query</b> which is the equivalent of a querySelector in JavaScript

-You first very basic Web Component structure will finally look like this:
+Your first very basic Web Component structure will finally look like this:

 ```ts
 import { LitElement, html } from "lit";